Lessons Learned

-When the SAFE Project team meets others affected by this epidemic, there is always one question we ask: “What do you know now that you wish you knew then?”
+When the SAFE Project team meets individuals and families across the country, there is always one question we ask: “What do you know now that you wish you knew then?”

-From these conversations, we learned early on that the most powerful tool we can provide to others is sharing what we have learned, and what we learn from others we meet in our travels.
-Lessons Learned is a resource for us all to learn from our collective experiences with substance use disorder
+From these conversations, we’ve learned early on that the most powerful tool we can provide to others is sharing what we have learned, and what we have learned from others.
+Lessons Learned is a resource for us all to learn from each of our experiences with substance use disorder and mental health challenges.

-SAFE’s Lessons Learned gives you suggestions about how to talk to your kids about opioids and substance use disorder.
+SAFE Project’s Lessons Learned gives you suggestions on how to talk to your kids about opioids and substance use disorder.
+Parents, grandparents, caregivers, relatives, coaches, educators, and family friends can all play a role in opening up that conversation.

 A strong foundation means when the time comes to discuss harder issues — like drug usage or alcohol — we’ve already got a healthy start.